 The Dallas Woman’s Forum is a non-profit philanthropic organization made up of professional women of all ages, races and religions who share a common goal: to work together to improve our local community, socially, physically, culturally and educationally.

-The Forum’s Alexander Mansion facilities may be rented for use for wedding ceremonies, bridal showers, bar and bat mitzvahs, office parties, and other Dallas events.
+The Forum’s Alexander Mansion facilities may be rented for use for wedding ceremonies, bridal showers, bar and bat mitzvahs, office parties, and other corporate or personal events.

 For over a century, the Dallas Woman’s Forum has been involved in community and national needs including promoting the quality of life in the City of Dallas, education, preserving natural resources, stressing good citizenship, encouraging healthy lifestyles, contributing to world peace and international understanding, and supporting participation in the arts.
 The Forum has engaged in a diverse range of projects, including The Holiday Home Tour.